 This is the song for Baby Birch

-I will never know you
+Though I will never know you

 And at the back of what we've done

-There is that knowledge of you
+There is the knowledge of you

-I wish we could take every path
+Well, I wish we could take every path

-I could spend a hundred years adoring you
+Could spend a hundred years adoring you

-Because I hated to close the door on you
+I hated to close the door on you

-Do you remember staring up at the stars
+Do you remember staring up at the stars?

-So far away in their bulletproof cars
+So far away in their bullet-proof cars

-We heard the rushing, slow intake
+When we heard the rushing, slow intake

-Of the dark, dark water
+Of the dark, dark water and the engine brakes

-And I said
+And I said how about them engine brakes?

-And, if I should die before I wake
+And if I should die before I wake

-Will you keep an eye on Baby Birch
+Will you keep an eye on baby birch?

-Because I'd hate to see her
+Because I'd hate to see her make the same mistake

 When it was dark I called and you came